 Conventional rules in the worship of Mahakali are suspended, says Shiva.
 There is no rule as to time, as to the woman who is the shakti, or to defects of the mantra.
 Similarly, one need not pay attention to bodily defects.
 The sadhana may be done during the day or at night, and the recitation (japa) of the mantra may be done anywhere.

 By pleasure one gains liberation, Shiva says.
 He says: "This is true, true, true and again true, I say."

 Puja is of three types, he says: daily, every so often, and according to desire (kamya).
 Here he says he will speak of the daily puja of Mahakali.
 Bhairava is the rishi, Ushnik is the metre, and the devata is Mahakali, who gives the four aims of mankind.

-Without five fold purification, any puja undertaken is black magic (abhichara).
+Without five fold purification, any puja undertaken is Evil Spells (abhichara).
 Those five purifications are of the atma, bath, the materials, the mantra and the devata.
 Following the placing of the materials, one should bow to the gurus on the left and to Ganapati on the right, and should then perform bhutashuddhi, the purification of the elements.
 (This is a meditation in which the different elements within a sadhaka are purified.
 There is a complete explanation and translation of this process in Woodroffe's edition of the Mahanirvanatantra).

 Different nyasas are then performed, and the text follows with a meditation image of Mahakali.

 One should meditate on Adya Mahakali as being in a celestial spot, on the central peak of the Himalaya range, under a jewelled pavilion which is the great pitha, her lotus feet served by Narada and the best of saints, worshipped by Bhairava.
 She is the colour of sapphire, with two large high breasts, wears variegated colour clothes, and has four arms and three eyes.